-The high-scoring Heimerdinger led the team with a total of 33 goals and 19 assists last year, along with the second-highest scorer, Blank, with 17 goals and 8 assists.
-With the team down two of their best players, Ginther’s return from her national team, where she is ranked the numer one goalie in the nation, will strengthen the defense.
+Key players Emily Heimerdinger led the team with 50 goals and 27 assists last year, along with Sophia Blank’s 17 goals and 8 assists, but both have graduated.
+Ginther’s return from her national team, where she is ranked the number one goalie in the nation, is welcome because she will strengthen the defense.

 “She’ll keep us in some games.
 She’s a special kid that only comes once in a lifetime,” Varsity Coach Scott Parillo said.

-Senior Katie Taylor, who was last year’s third-leading scorer with five goals and six assists, thinks that Ginther’s return will make it easier for the team to win.
+Senior Katie Taylor, who was last year’s third-leading scorer, thinks that Ginther’s return will make it easier to win.

 “When she left, we had to work harder than what we did when we had her,” Taylor said.

-The team’s first tournament of the season is coming up on April 5, when Kaneland girls’ varsity soccer team will play in the West Aurora Tournament against West Aurora, East Aurora and Westminster Christian.
+The team’s first tournament is coming up on April 5, when they will play in the West Aurora Tournament against West Aurora, East Aurora and Westminister Christian.

 Freshman Madison Jurcenko said that West Aurora will be their toughest game, and Taylor agreed.